T. P. O'Connor: Career

 From 1905, he belonged to the central leadership of the United Irish League.
 Although in his later years he was often criticised for distancing himself from the Irish community, he remained the most prominent Irish nationalist politician in Great Britain, and was on close terms with each successive government, and with David Lloyd George in particular.
 During much of his time in parliament, he wrote a nightly sketch of proceedings there for the Pall Mall Gazette.
 He was a highly popular and respected figure among MPs from all parties.
 At the 1918 general election, following the retirement of Liberal-Labour MP Thomas Burt, O'Connor became "Father of the House of Commons", and ultimately would achieve unbroken service of 49 years, 215 days.

 O'Connor supported the Irish Reform Association, and by the 1910s, he had come to accept the idea of partition.
 Having drawn the admiration of even the Ulster Unionist leader Sir Edward Carson, he played a leading role in the Irish Convention in 1917.
 The Irish Nationalist Party ceased to exist effectively after the Sinn Féin landslide of 1918, and thereafter O'Connor effectively sat as an independent, although from the early 1910s, he had been rallying Irish people in Great Britain behind the Labour Party.
 On 13 April 1920, O'Connor warned the House of Commons that the death on hunger strike of Thomas Ashe would galvanise opinion in Ireland and unite all Irishmen in opposition to British rule.
 Just before the 1921 Northern Ireland general election O'Connor made clear his feelings on nationalist participation in the Parliament of Northern Ireland: "...the Nationalists are determined not to give even the fig leaf of respectability to the whole rotten arrangement by attending the [northern] Parliament."
 He nonetheless supported the 1921 Anglo-Irish Treaty, although he subsequently appealed in vain to the British government to moderate its demand for a substantial contribution from the newly created Irish Free State to the imperial exchequer.

 O'Connor was appointed to the Privy Council by the first Labour government in 1924.
 However, he declined Lloyd George's offer of a hereditary barony, considering the House of Lords to be an elitist institution.
-On his eightieth birthday in 1928, O'Connor was invited to dine with King George V, and despite being confined to a wheelchair, he continued to attend parliamentary debates until his death.
+On his eightieth birthday in 1928, O'Connor was invited to dine with King George V, and continued to attend parliamentary debates until his death.